 - Principle of bivalence: the idea that all statements must be either true or false.

-- Principle of excluded middle: the belief that for any statement, it must be either true or false
+- Principle of excluded middle defined: the belief that for any statement, it must be either true or false

-- Principle: a fundamental belief or rule that guides behavior.
+- Principle defined: a fundamental belief or rule that guides behavior.

 - Progress defined: Improvement or advancement.